miracum/recruit/docs/trino/eligibility-criteria-design.md

   outright.

-This keeps each `Library`'s SQL independently authored, standalone, and reusable (it still only needs to satisfy the two-column `(patient_id, met)` contract to run alone) - the wrapper is mechanically generated from `Group.characteristic`, not hand-written per study, so this doesn't reintroduce fragile per-study SQL composition.
+This keeps each `Library`'s SQL independently authored, standalone, and reusable (it still only needs to satisfy the four-column `(patient_id, is_met, is_indeterminate, result_note)` contract to run alone) - the wrapper is mechanically generated from `Group.characteristic`, not hand-written per study, so this doesn't reintroduce fragile per-study SQL composition.

 The query module's Java code shrinks to: loop over `Group.characteristic`, template each `Library`'s SQL into a `crit_N` CTE plus one `LEFT JOIN` and